Best places to PYO in Herts & Beds

-As well as picking your fill of fruit – which is all at waist height by the way if you want to save your back – there’s tonnes to do here for kids, from a new crazy golf course and weekend tractor rides (bumps included!) to a chance to feed the resident piggies.
+As well as picking your fill of fruit – which is all at waist height by the way if you want to save your back – there’s tonnes to do here for kids, from a crazy golf course, electric go-karts and weekend tractor rides (bumps included!) to a chance to feed the resident piggies.
 Plus there’s an adventure play area with a zip wire and hay bales, located conveniently next to the cafe so you can grab a coffee and 5 minutes’ peace while the kids burn off their energy.

 Pearce’s Farm Shop, Buntingford

 This family run farm shop offers PYO strawberries and raspberries.
 Pop into Bridget B’s Butchery while you’re there, have a nosey around the shop which stocks Cook meals, local produce, wine and artisan spirits as well as gifts.
 And make sure you check out the Grand Designs-style eco café with its glass frontage and views over the meadow for brekkie, lunch or afternoon tea.
 It’s open mon-sat from 8.30am-5pm and Sundays from 9am-4pm.

 You’ll find a range of seasonal fruits here, including strawberries, raspberries, redcurrants, blackcurrants, blackberries and gooseberries.
 There’s a minimum charge of £3 for adults and it’s open Tuesday – Friday (10am-6pm) and 9am – 4pm at the weekends.
 Do check the website before visiting though as they ocassionally close to allow new fruit to grow after busy times.